jwharm/java-gi/README.md

 - [`GObject.Object`](https://docs.gtk.org/gobject/class.Object.html), [`GLib.String`](https://docs.gtk.org/glib/struct.String.html) and [`GLib.Error`](https://docs.gtk.org/glib/struct.Error.html) are named `GObject`, `GString` and `GError` (instead of `Object`, `String` and `Error`) to avoid confusion with `java.lang.Object`
 - As a result, the namespace-global functions and constants in the `GObject` namespace can be found in `org.gnome.gobject.GObjects` (notice the trailing 's').
-- [`Gtk.Builder`](https://docs.gtk.org/gtk4/class.Builder.html) is named `GtkBuilder` (instead of `Builder`) to avoid confusion with the `Builder` that java-gi generates for every class.
+- [`Gtk.Builder`](https://docs.gtk.org/gtk4/class.Builder.html) is named `GtkBuilder` (instead of `Builder`) to avoid confusion with the `Builder` that Java-GI generates for every class.

 ## Known issues

 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:

 - Java does not support unsigned data types.
 Be extra careful when native code returns, for example, a `guint`.
 - There are still a number of memory leaks.
-Reference-counted classes are automatically cleaned by java-gi, but for other types, like when a function returns a `GString` and transfers ownership tot the user, you still need to manually call [`free`](https://docs.gtk.org/glib/method.String.free.html).
-- The code is not yet completely portable.
+- Release 0.4 is not yet completely portable.
 Specifically: When generating memory layouts for structs, the generator assumes a 64-bit Linux platform with regards to the size of data types.
+This will be fixed in the next release.
 - Some functions (like `Gio.DesktopAppInfo.search`) work with nested arrays (`gchar***`).
 These aren't supported yet.